 A recent study by the International Data Corporation found that fax usage increased 27 percent in 2017 and the trend is predicted to continue showing a 25 percent increase over the next two years.

 If you think about it, there are at least a couple folders of important documents that must stay on file at every office and that’s why fax remains on top as the best method of sending and sharing documents for many.
+For teams comparing options, Hosted phone system benefits gives that conversation a more practical starting point.

 Communicate with confidentiality & security

 For those primary industries that we had mentioned that hold the fax machine on a pedestal (for a good reason), keeping their information and communications confidential and secure is a key part of running their business well.
 Doctor’s offices, hospitals, law firms and government agencies can rely on the telephone wires to send their hard copies (which they still have) to their equally important destinations.
+If the goal is fewer missed steps, Call analytics belongs in the same conversation.

 There’s a certain familiarity that comes with faxing